code-black04/crime-analysis-groovy-mongodb/group-exercise/Exercise2.md

 ---

 ### Filtering Query
-Query Definition: Select only the location, crime type and last outcome category of crimes that happened in a radius of 1 km from Students accommodations​.
+**Query Definition:** Select only the location, crime type and last outcome category of crimes that happened in a radius of 1 km from Students accommodations​.

-**Code**
+This query filters the dataset to include only crimes that occurred within 1km of student accommodations.
+This helps us understand crime patterns near student areas.
+The Haversine formula is ben used inorder to calculate the distance between crime locations and the accommodation points.
+For each location, we extract its coordinates and check if each crime is within the 1km radius.
+Only crimes with valid coordinates within this distance are kept.
+We then gather essential details like latitude, longitude, crime type, and date, filling in missing information with default values and ensuring there are no duplicates before adding the records.

+**Key Code Snippet Highlighths** & **Outcome:**[Click here](https://uniofleicester-my.sharepoint.com/:i:/g/personal/pm455_student_le_ac_uk/EUyu5S9eXEtPhdC91WZF4k0BHYE-VfyEpZ5PGWxXjDrDIQ?e=YVqvE6)

 ```groovy
 //To filter the crime data happened within 1km of radius of each Students Accommodations
 def filteredCrimes = measureExecutionTimeAndMemory(log, "Data Filtering") {